lammps/lammps/doc/src/bond_bpm_rotational.rst

 :doc:`binary restart files <restart>`.
 Loading a restart file will properly resume bonds.
 However, the reference state is NOT written to data files.
-Therefore reading a data file will not restore bonds which will recalculate their reference state.
+Therefore reading a data file will not restore bonds and will cause their reference states to be redefined.

 The single() function of these pair styles returns 0.0 for the energy of a pairwise interaction, since energy is not conserved in these